qrush/sub/README.md

 # sub: a delicious way to organize programs

 Sub is a model for setting up shell programs that use subcommands, like `git` or `rbenv` using bash.
-However, it does not require you to write shell scripts in bash, just the skeleton around sub is bash.
-This repo is an example of how you can create your own sub-style programs.
+Making a sub does not require you to write shell scripts in bash, you can write subcommands in any scripting language you prefer.

 A sub program is run at the command line using this style: